gar6920/Numberblocks/memory bank/game design document.md

 # 3D AI Game Platform
 ## Introduction
 The 3D AI Game platform is a modular, web-based 3D game environment built with Three.js and Colyseus, utilizing a client-server architecture for multiplayer functionality.
 Players control customizable characters and interact with a colorful 3D environment.
-The platform is designed to support various game implementations, with Numberblocks being the first example.
+The platform is designed to support various game implementations.

 ## Platform Overview
 This game platform allows players to navigate a 3D world with customizable characters, interact with other players and objects, and participate in various game modes.
 The platform's modular design enables developers to implement different themes and gameplay mechanics while maintaining the core 3D multiplayer functionality.